Maplewarrior/Masters-thesis/exp1/readme.md

 > [!NOTE]
 > The Amnesiac unlearning method does not have a repair step.
 Might not be necessary for this experiment as we are forgetting a single point and points are easily separable.

+> [!NOTE]
+> The SAE model is slightly different from the other models (it uses skip connections) and the results before unlearning will be different than the others, even when using the same seed.

 ## How to use
 To generate the data, run:
 ```bash